Robust Data-Driven Control for Systems with Noisy Data: Data Representation of System Modeling

 The data matrices $U_{i,0}$ and $X_{i,0}$ are sparse by construction because column $k$ has all zero elements if $\sigma(k)\not=i$.
 We next make the following mild assumption on $U_{i,0}$ and $X_{i,0}$: \begin{assumption} For each $i \in \Gamma$,

 \end{assumption} Assumption~\ref{as:datarank_sw} holds as long as $T$ is long enough such that there are sufficient occurrences for every mode $i\in\Gamma$.
 The $X_{1}$ matrix is still defined in the same way as the LTI case: $X_{1} = [x_{d}(1),\cdots,x_{d}(T)]$.
-The following theorem shows how every system matrices $[B_i \; A_i]$ for all $i\in\Gamma$ are identified. \begin{theorem} If Assumption~\ref{as:datarank_sw} holds, then for every $i\in\Gamma$, there exists $ ^\dagger$ such that
+The following theorem shows how the system matrices $[B_i \; A_i]$ for all $i\in\Gamma$ are identified. \begin{lemma} If Assumption~\ref{as:datarank_sw} holds, then for every $i\in\Gamma$, there exists $ ^\dagger$ such that

-\end{theorem} \begin{proof} There are infinite number of selections of the pseudo inverse of $ $, while we choose the one with a structure such that~\eqref{eq:id_sys_i} follows.
+\end{lemma} \begin{proof} There are infinite number of selections of the pseudo inverse of $ $, while we choose the one with a structure such that~\eqref{eq:id_sys_i} follows.
 Define $U_{i,0}^s$ and $X^s_{i,0}$ respectively as the sub-matrices of $U_{i,0}$ and $X_{i,0}$ that collect all the non-zero columns of them.
 Given an arbitrary pseudo inverse of $ $, $ ^\dagger$, we define $ ^\dagger$ such that its rows associated with non-zero columns of $ $ are comprised of $ ^\dagger$, and the remaining rows are all zero.
 This keeps the property that $ \cdot ^\dagger = I$, while more importantly,

 Equation~\eqref{eq:0crossing} will be very useful in simplifying the following equality